 All in all, it’s pretty exciting to see an instance where someone manages to hire a live-in carer because we know how much good it can do.
 This portion of your life isn’t one which has to be lonely and sad.
 You can enjoy yourself and experience so much, but you should consider a carer.
 They can help to combat the epidemic of loneliness in a big way.

-Combatting loneliness was a cause close to our heart and one that Ashridge Home Care continues to support.
+Combatting loneliness is a cause close to our heart and one that Ashridge Home Care continues to support.
 Anyone can be lonely but it is important to remember you are not alone.
-This Loneliness Awareness Week 2021 reach out to someone you haven’t spoken to for a while.
+This Loneliness Awareness Week (taking place between the 13th – 17th June 2022.) why no reach out to someone you haven’t spoken to for a while?
 A simple hello could brighten someone’s day.